Digital distribution of video games: Console gaming

 Today, each of the current main consoles (Nintendo Switch, Xbox Series X/S, and PlayStation 5) has its own digital distribution platform to sell games exclusive to digital formats and digital versions of retail games.
 These are the Nintendo eShop, Xbox Games Store, and PlayStation Store, respectively, which all sell full retail games, along with other products, such as DLC.

 2020s

 Console gaming

 In 2025, Nintendo introduced a software update for the Nintendo Switch that enabled limited-time sharing of digital games and applications purchased through the Nintendo eShop.
 In the same year, with the release of the Switch 2, Nintendo also introduced a new format of the Nintendo Game Card, known as the Game-Key Card.
 This format functions as a digital license, granting users the ability to download the associated game from the eShop.
 The card also serves as a form of ownership validation, enabling the resale of used copies.
 Major game publisher Capcom has reportedly classified sales of Game-Key Cards as "digital sales".

+Publishers began moving fully away from physical distribution to wholly digital in the latter half of the 2020s.
+Rockstar Games stated they had no plans to release disc versions of Grand Theft Auto VI at release in November 2026; physical units of the game will include a redeemable download code but no disc.
+Sony announced that it will cease producing physical versions of its PlayStation 5 games by January 2028.